 Magnesium, however, has been shown to reduce the levels of calcium found in blood vessels.
 This means that inflammation caused by calcium can be decreased—and even reversed—when magnesium is used.

-So, Can WGHO Treat Hair Loss?
+So, Can WGHO Treat Thinning Hair?

 While a number of the ingredients found within the oil have been shown to contribute to hair growth or the slowing of hair loss, this doesn’t mean that the combination found within the product offers any additional benefits apart from the ones previously mentioned.